UWCS/warwickspeedrun/content/guides/travel.md

 ## Location

-Please note: Warwick University is in **Coventry, not the town of Warwick!**
+Please note: Warwick University **Coventry, not the town of Warwick!**

 <div class="whats-on-wrapper">